3 New Payment Methods You Should Start Accepting Now

 To build an online shop, you have a few options.
 If you host your own fully developed website, Square’s E-Commerce API allows you to create the best payment solution for your site, on Square’s payments processing platform.

-If you have your own site but don’t want to build a payment page, Square Checkout provides a payment workflow in conjunction with squareup.com, including Chargeback Protection and other security features.
+If you have your own site but don’t want to build a payment page, Square Checkout provides a payment workflow in conjunction with squareup.com that includes security features.

 Square also syncs with a variety of beautiful, no-coding-required e-commerce platforms like BigCommerce, Wix, and Ecwid that help you start your online store quickly.
 Find the best solution for your needs in Square App Marketplace.